Cannabis Makes Lung Cancer “Cry Uncle” Before the Beat Down

 To get specific, the THC in cannabis has functions beyond the psychoactive.
 Scientists have discovered that it’s capable of causing the expression of specialized protein called ICAM-1 in lung cancer cells.
 When that protein is expressed, it provides a perfect outpost for the body’s natural predators to attack.

 In plain English, cannabis makes “team cancer” give up its weak spots.
 If a lung tumor cell is the Death Star, ICAM-1 is the map that points our heroes toward its ventilator shaft, where an attack will be successful in destroying the whole operation.

-To take down a tumor, however, the THC needs to be teamed up with a dedicated army of highly trained assassins.
+To take down a tumor, however, the THC needs to team up with a dedicated army of highly trained assassins.
 In this case, that army is comprised of lymphokine-activated killer (LAK) cells.
 The LAK cells attach to sites on cancer cells via the ICAM-1 proteins, and go to work.

 Before you ask, a LAK cell is a common white blood cell that has been specifically programmed to destroy cancer.
 White blood cells are the body’s warriors.
 They are responsible for seeking out and attacking foreign intruders.
 There are what “fights off” the virus of the common cold, eliminates the bacteria from food-borne illnesses, and kills the parasites that leach into your bloodstream.